 Icon Action Click on this icon to save changes to the scenario specification.
-Click on this icon to return to the basic path specification (if another path specification is currently displayed). & (Enabled when the basic path is displayed - you cannot add an alternate path to another alternate path or to an exception path.)
+7-7 Click on this icon to return to the basic path specification (if another path specification is currently displayed).
+2 (Enabled when the basic path is displayed - you cannot add an alternate path to another alternate path or to an exception path.)
 Click on this icon to create a branch from the selected step to an alternate path scenario; select the path from the displayed list.
 If the appropriate scenario does not yet exist, double-click on the new path line and type the scenario name, then click off the line and back on to it.
-Click on the OK button .
-An entry for this alternate path displays in the 'Entry Points' tab, as step 'a' of the basic path step it branches from; in the 'Join' column, click on the drop-down arrow and select the number of the step at which action flows back to the basic path, or select 'End' if the path terminates separately from the basic path • You cannot join the end of the alternate branch to more than one step of the basic path; if you change the join point of the branch, any duplicates of that branch are updated to remain in synchro ony with the join point Entry Points Context References Constraints Step Path Name Туре Join 0 In-house Account Processing Basic Path - 2a Access 1 Alternate 6 4a ATM Path Alternate End 6a Data Not Found Exception End · & (Only enabled when the basic path is display to another exception path or an alternate pat xception path Click on this icon to create a branch from the scenario - select the path from the displayed not yet exist, double-click on the new path I click off the line and back on to it. list.
-If the appropriate sce enario does Click on the OK button .
-An entry for this exception path display the basic path step it branches from; in drop-down arrow and select the numb back to the basic path, or select 'End' if basic path the 'Join' column, click on er of the step at which act the ion flows You cannot join the end of the exception basic path; if you change the join point branch are updated to remain in synchronic parts. of the branch, any duplica Click on this icon to display the 'Manage Us to set the 'Uses' column entries to linked cor hich you use 1 Click on this icon to move the currently-selenew step line). ected step one place up (in cluding any 1 Click on this icon to move the currently-sele any new step line). ected step one place down (including ₹ • Click on this icon to display a list of diagram scenario; click on the type of diagram that y rom the ✓ • Click on this icon to display a list of Test Subased on this Use Case scenario.
-Click on the × Click on this icon to delete the selected step from the scenario.
-2 Click on this icon to display the Help topic to for this tab.
+Click on the OK button. • An entry for this alternate path displays in the 'Entry Points' tab, as step 'a' of the basic path step it branches from; in the 'Join' column, click on the drop-down arrow and select the number of the step at which action flows back to the basic path, or select 'End' if the path terminates separately from the basic path • You cannot join the end of the alternate branch to more than one step of the basic path; if you change the join point of the branch, any duplicates of that branch are updated to remain in synchro ony with the join point Entry Points Context References Constraints Step Path Name Туре Join 0 In-house Account Processing Basic Path - 2a Access 1 Alternate 6 4a ATM Path Alternate End 6a Data Not Found Exception End & (Only enabled when the basic path is display to another exception path or an alternate pat xception path Click on this icon to create a branch from the scenario - select the path from the displayed not yet exist, double-click on the new path lick off the line and back on to it. list.
+If the appropriate sce enario does Click on the OK button.
+An entry for this exception path display the basic path step it branches from; in the drop-down arrow and select the number to the basic path, or select 'End' if the parpath he 'Join' column, click on of the step at which action the on flows back You cannot join the end of the exception basic path; if you change the join point branch are updated to remain in synchronic parts. of the branch, any duplica E Click on this icon to display the 'Manage Us to set the 'Uses' column entries to linked con • hich you use 1 Click on this icon to move the currently-selentew step line). cted step one place up (ir cluding any 1 Click on this icon to move the currently-sele any new step line). cted step one place down (including · የ Click on this icon to display a list of diagram scenario; click on the type of diagram that y rom the ✓ • Click on this icon to display a list of Test Su based on this Use Case scenario.
+Click on th × Click on this icon to delete the selected step from the scenario. (a) Click on this icon to display the Help topic f or this tab.